 8 of the best chair yoga exercises:

-The following office yoga postures along with explanations have been written by celebrity Yoga guru and now Fila Yoga Ambassador, Kristin McGee.
-Kristin is pictured in all the demonstration images below.
+The following office yoga postures along with explanations have been written by Kristin McGee.

 My favourite is the “twist”.
 Its not until I actually do this pose (after sitting for hours in front of a computer) that I realize just how stiff my back has actually become.